nikhilreddybilla28/nikhilreddybilla28.github.io/_projects/2_project.md

 -  paired Near-Infrared (NIR) image for each frame
 - larger label set with a 4-level label hierarchy to capture unstructured traffic conditions.

 We benchmark state-of-the-art models for semantic segmentation in IDD-AW.
 We also propose a new metric called" Safe mean Intersection over Union (Safe mIoU)" for hierarchical datasets which penalizes dangerous mispredictions that are not captured in the traditional definition of mean Intersection over Union (mIoU).
 The results show that IDD-AW is one of the most challenging datasets to date for these tasks.
-The dataset and code will be available at [IDDAW](https://iddaw.github.io)

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">